This was not the question I wanted to hear. It was not even a question, rather it was my wife’s way of telling me I was in trouble.

 Picking up is when we move our coats from the kitchen chairs to the hooks behind the door.
-If we are really serious, we might gather the magazines off the couch and stuff them into the magazine rack.
+If we are really serious, we might gather up the magazines strewn across the floor near the couch.
 But we rarely get that serious.

 Straightening up is when we vacuum and dust.

 Cleaning up is when we move things out of the way so we can vacuum and dust.